davidolivefarga/advent-of-code-2022/day20/README.md

 2. Generate the move permutation representing that change in positions.
 3. Update the mixing permutation by composing it with the move permutation.

-At the end of this process, you will end up with a permutation that describes where to move numbers in the original list to obtain the mixed list.
+At the end of this process, you will end up with a permutation that describes where to move numbers in the original list to obtain the mixed list, so you can build the mixed list and get the data required to produce the puzzle answer.

 There are a couple of tricky parts in this process: